Net-zero gas inflow: Measurement of the gas consumption history of a massive quiescent galaxy

 \section{Acknowledgements}

-{ We thank Jake Bennett, Martin Bourne, Sophie Koudmani and Debora Sijacki for a fruitful discussions that helped improve the this work.
+{ We thank Jake Bennett, Martin Bourne, Sophie Koudmani and Debora Sijacki for a fruitful discussion that helped improve this work.
+This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2023.1.01296.S.
+ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), NSTC and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
+The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 JS, FDE, RM, WMB, TJL and JW acknowledge support by the Science and Technology Facilities Council (STFC), ERC Advanced Grant 695671 ``QUENCH'' and the UKRI Frontier Research grant RISEandFALL.
 RM also acknowledges funding from a research professorship from the Royal Society.
 PGP-G acknowledges support from grant PID2022-139567NB-I00 funded by Spanish Ministerio de Ciencia e Innovaci\'on MCIN/AEI/10.13039/501100011033, FEDER {\it Una manera de hacer Europa}.
 SC, EP and GV acknowledge support from the European Union (ERC, WINGS, 101040227).
-IL acknowledges support from PID2022-140483NB-C22 funded by AEI 10.13039/501100011033 and BDC 20221289 funded by MCIN by the Recovery, Transformation and Resilience Plan from the Spanish State, and by NextGenerationEU from the European Union through the Recovery and Resilience Facility MP, SA and BRdP acknowledge grant PID2021-127718NB-I00 funded by the Spanish Ministry of Science and Innovation/State Agency of Research (MICIN/AEI/ 10.13039/501100011033).
+IL acknowledges support from PID2022-140483NB-C22 funded by AEI 10.13039/501100011033 and BDC 20221289 funded by MCIN by the Recovery, Transformation and Resilience Plan from the Spanish State, and by NextGenerationEU from the European Union through the Recovery and Resilience Facility.
+MP, SA and BRdP acknowledge grant PID2021-127718NB-I00 funded by the Spanish Ministry of Science and Innovation/State Agency of Research (MICIN/AEI/ 10.13039/501100011033); MP also acknowledges the grant RYC2023-044853-I, funded by MICIU/AEI/10.13039/501100011033 and European Social Fund Plus (FSE+).
 The work of CCW is supported by NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation.